WSU-RAS/ras-object-detection/README.md

 This is code for training a CNN for object detection for the RAS project using YOLO on darknet and a few networks with TensorFlow and generating a learning curve.
 Look in individual code files for more documentation.
 Below is the general process, though you will have to modify for your particular setup.

 ### Getting code
-Download this repository and then update the TensorFlow models submodule:
+Download this repository and then update the TensorFlow models and Darknet submodule:

     git clone https://github.com/floft/ras-object-detection.git
     cd ras-object-detection